Valentine's Day Memory Game for Preschoolers

 How to Play Valentine’s Day Memory Game

-Keep it super simple and start by playing like any traditional memory game, where children take turns selecting two cards to turn over trying to make a match.
-If a match is made then the preschooler gets to keep the set of cards.
-If not, then the cards have to be turned back over and the next preschooler takes the turn.
+Keep it super simple and start by playing like any traditional memory game.
+Children select two cards to turn over and try to make a match.
+If a match is made, the preschooler gets to keep the cards.
+If not, the cards must be turned back over, and the next preschooler takes the turn.

-This game is not only great to strengthen the children’s concentration, memory, one-to-one correspondence, and set creation, but it will also keep them busy for a long time while learning without even realizing it.
+This game is excellent for strengthening the children’s concentration, memory, one-to-one correspondence, and set creation.
+It will also keep them busy for a long time while they learn without even realizing it.

 Extension Activities for Valentine’s Day Memory Game

-These matching cards are so sweet and pretty that you can use them for other learning games as well, to avoid boredom in your preschoolers and to make your life a little easier without having to prep for other activities.
+These matching cards are so sweet and pretty that you can also use them for other learning games.
+This will avoid boredom in your preschoolers and make your life a little easier without having to prep for different activities.

 Some of the uses and activities that come to mind are: